-Since 2006, Dr. Paul Flaxman has been Programme Director of City’s award-winning MSc in Organisational Psychology (accredited by the British Psychological Society).
-Information on this course can be found here: http://www.city.ac.uk/courses/postgraduate/organisational-psychology
+Between 2006 and 2017, Dr. Paul Flaxman was Programme Director of City’s award-winning MSc in Organisational Psychology (accredited by the British Psychological Society).

 Over the past 15 years, Paul has taken a prominent role in adapting mindfulness-based interventions to help improve employees' psychological health.
 Most notably, he has worked alongside Professor Frank Bond in developing and evaluating acceptance and commitment therapy (ACT) as a worksite training intervention.